Forensic science

 Further study

-Postgraduate study can be useful depending on the career direction you want to take.
+Although postgraduate study is less common among forensic science graduates, it can be useful depending on the career direction you want to take.
 Qualifications can relate to your degree, such as a Masters in forensic science, toxicology, molecular biology or fire investigation.

 You could also go on to Doctorate research including drug, perfume or DNA analysis, or terrorism.